synctree/suitcase/README.md

 Contributing
 ------------

-### Running the specs
+### Running the tests

-To set up for the specs, you need to edit the file `spec/keys.rb` with the proper information.
+To set up for the tests, you need to edit the file `test/keys.rb` with the proper information.
 Currently, testing reservations is unsupported.
-You can run the specs with the default rake task by running `rake` from the command line.
+You can run the tests with the default rake task by running `rake` from the command line.

 ### Pull requests/issues